ibowditch/userdocs/kiosk.md

 transport cards, etc. The Kiosk software has been updated to use this NFC capability so that mobile phone can be used instead of an NFC tag to sign-in and sign-out.

-Before you try to sign-in with your mobile phone, some preparations are necessary:
+Before you try to sign in with your mobile phone, some preparations are necessary:

 1. **Confirm that your phone has NFC**